Cork vs Rubber Underlayment: Reducing Sound & Value for Money

 1/2$1.30

-Sure, there are cheaper options, but cork has great advantages that other materials may not have.
-So while your initial investment might be to reduce sound, the relatively low cost of adding cork will also provide other benefits.
+Sure, there are cheaper options, but cork has great advantages that other materials do not have.

-Using the cork pricing info above we get this.
+Using the cork pricing info above, we get the following costs:

 MaterialThicknessCost